pclonan/sinatra/README.md

 The following process describes the deployment of the REA Group Sinatra app.<br>
 https://github.com/rea-cruitment/simple-sinatra-app

 The O/S is deployed using Vagrant.
-The O/S version is Centos 7.2.
+The O/S version is Centos 7.2.<br>
 Once the O/S has been deployed, Puppet and Git are installed.
 This is done via the <b>config.vm.provision "shell"</b> option within the Vagrantfile.

 **Prerequisites**

 * Vagrant (https://www.vagrantup.com)
 * VirtualBox (https://www.virtualbox.org)
-* A Git client (eg https://git-scm.com)
+* A Git client (eg: https://git-scm.com)

 **Installation**

     git clone git://github.com/pclonan/sinatra
     cd sinatra
     vagrant up

+When the "vagrant up" process has completed, you will see the location of the running Sinatra app:<br>

+    ==> default: Notice: Sinatra app: http://192.168.0.200

 **Expected Output**